katesclau/letisgo/README.md

 ### REST API

-To define a REST endpoint, create a controller in the `controllers` directory and define your routes in the `routes` file.
+To define a REST endpoint on `/backend/routes`, create a controller in the `controllers` directory and define your routes in the `routes` file.

 ### GraphQL API

-To define a GraphQL endpoint, create a resolver in the `resolvers` directory and define your schema in the `schema` file.
+To define a GraphQL endpoint,
+create a resolver in the `resolvers` directory and define your schema in the `schema` file.

 ## Extension